 This perfect personal portion of pasta can be on the table in a mere 25 minutes, with a rich garlic and herb tomato sauce that would have any Italian mama fooled into thinking you’d been slaving over a hot stove.

-An Indian-inspired rice dish that will become your go-to recipe to use up any leftover vegetables lurking in your fridge.
+An Indian-inspired rice dish that will become your go-to recipe for using up leftover vegetables lurking in your fridge.
 Spiced with cumin, cinnamon and cardamom, this fast and flavour-packed one-pot makes a quick and easy midweek meal.

 Microwave recipes and advice